omar-bb/Arduino-clock/README.md

 ### Developing with PlatformIO Core (CLI)

 Before starting to develop with PlatformIO Core (CLI) it is better to have a virtual environment.
-See the "[Virtual Environment](https://docs.platformio.org/en/latest/core/installation.html#virtual-environment)" guide for more information
+See "[Virtual Environment](https://docs.platformio.org/en/latest/core/installation.html#virtual-environment)"

 Platformio provides all commands well documented in their official website.
-See "[CLI](https://docs.platformio.org/en/latest/core/userguide/index.html#cli-guide)" guide for more information
+See "[CLI Guide](https://docs.platformio.org/en/latest/core/userguide/index.html#cli-guide)"

 ### Developing with PlatformIO IDE